slevithan/regex/README.md

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
 With a few key features — raw template strings, insignificant whitespace, comments, no auto capture (and coming soon: definition blocks and subexpressions as subroutines) — even long and complex regexes can be beautiful, grammatical, and easy to understand.

 `Regex.make` adds all of these features and returns native `RegExp` instances.
 It always uses flag <kbd>v</kbd> (already a best practice for new regexes) so you never forget to turn it on and don't have to worry about the differences in other parsing modes.
 It supports atomic groups via `(?>…)` to help you improve the performance of your regexes and avoid catastrophic backtracking.
-And everything is built on a foundation that gives you best-in-class, context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns. <!--and recursion via `(?R)` up to a specified max depth.--> <!--Combine all this with the existing strengths of modern JavaScript regular expressions, and `Regex.make` lets you create powerful, readable, grammatical regexes like you might not have seen before.-->
+And everything is built on a foundation that gives you best-in-class, context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns. <!--Recursion via `(?R)` up to a specified max depth.
+Combine all this with the existing strengths of modern JavaScript regular expressions, and `Regex.make` lets you create powerful, readable, grammatical regexes like you might not have seen before.-->

 ## 🦾 New regex syntax